candlerb/sshagentca/README.md

     # the agent if needed, for example for sudo authentication, if configured
     ssh userthatcansudo@remoteserver -A

-The login username that the client provides when connecting to `sshagentca` is ignored - it does not have to match the `name:` in `settings.yaml`.
+The login username that the client provides when connecting to `sshtokenca` is ignored - it does not have to match the `name:` in `settings.yaml`.

-Certificates from `sshagentca` can be conveniently used with [pam-ussh](https://github.com/uber/pam-ussh) to control sudo privileges on suitably configured servers.
+Certificates from `sshtokenca` can be conveniently used with [pam-ussh](https://github.com/uber/pam-ussh) to control sudo privileges on suitably configured servers.